 - Personality — certain personality types are more prone to developing depression.
 Those with low self-esteem, perfectionist tendencies, who are self-critical or overly sensitive to criticism may be more susceptible.
 Beliefs such as ‘I must get people’s approval’ or ‘I must do things perfectly or not at all’ can make people vulnerable to depression.

-- Serious medical illness - the ongoing worry and stress associated with having a long-term illness can take its toll and lead to depression.
-Some medical illnesses or medications can also directly trigger depression.
+- Serious illness — the ongoing worry and stress associated with having a long-term illness can take its toll and lead to depression.
+Some illnesses or medications can also directly trigger depression.

 - Drug and alcohol use — can worsen depression, and sometimes leads to a vicious cycle when substance abuse is used as a coping mechanism.
 Depression and substance abuse often occur together and treatment is more likely to succeed if drugs and alcohol are avoided.

-- Changes in the brain - some people with depression have been shown to have abnormal levels of neurotransmitters (brain chemicals) such as serotonin, noradrenaline and dopamine.
-Antidepressants that change these levels can be effective in treatment, but further research is needed to determine the exact role of brain chemicals.
+- Changes in the brain — some people with depression have been shown to have abnormal levels of neurotransmitters (brain chemicals) such as serotonin, noradrenaline and dopamine.
+Antidepressants that change these levels can be effective in treatment in some people with depression.

 Not sure what to do next?